slendersnax/dequoted/README.md

 Where:

-- name: the name of the quota sheet
+- name: the name of the quota table
 - cellcount: the number of cells to be selected by the Least Fill
 - items: an array of **key: value** pairs, which will determine the quota cell names and how many of them to create
 	- use one element to create simple quotas, and multiple to create crossed quotas